 - The GitHub repository for this course is at https://github.com/cloudacademy/azure-networks-and-dns

-You can peer virtual networks that are in different regions or across subscriptions as long as they’re associated with the same Azure Active Directory tenant.
+You can peer virtual networks that are in different regions or across subscriptions.
 You need to create a peering in both directions before the VNets can connect with each other.
 Peered VNets must have non-overlapping IP address spaces.

 One option for adding a router is to deploy a Linux VM.
 To make this work, you need to add route tables and you need to enable the “Allow forwarded traffic” option when you’re creating the peerings.

 After you create a zone, you have to delegate the domain to Azure DNS by changing the nameserver records at the domain’s registrar.
 If you want to assign a custom domain to an Azure Web App, you need to create both an A record and a TXT record for the root of the domain so Azure App Services can validate it properly.
 To verify that name resolution is configured properly, you can use the nslookup command.

 Azure DNS supports private domains that aren’t accessible over the internet.
 If you designate a virtual network as a registration VNet, then Azure DNS will automatically create DNS records for the resources in that VNet.
 Multiple virtual networks can be linked to the same private zone, and all of them can be registration VNets.
 VNets that don’t have autoregistration enabled are called resolution VNets.
 You need to create DNS records manually for resources in resolution VNets.
 Reverse DNS queries don’t work across VNets that are linked to a private zone.

 To learn more about Azure’s network services, you can read Microsoft’s documentation.
 Also watch for new Microsoft Azure courses on Cloud Academy, because we’re always publishing new courses.
 Please give this course a rating, and if you have any questions or comments, please let us know.
 Thanks and keep on learning!